Romania's Dairy Industry Overview

 Milk Production and Livestock

-As of the latest data, Romania has approximately 1.6 million dairy cattle and 1.1 million dairy goats.
-These dairy cattle contribute to a total milk production volume of around 4.7 million tonnes per year.
+Romania has approximately 1.6 million dairy cattle and about 1.1 million dairy goats.
+These livestock contribute to an impressive total milk production volume of around 4.7 million tonnes per year, highlighting the country's strong capacity in dairy farming.

 Milk Processing Volume

-Romania processes approximately 3.5 million tonnes of milk annually.
-The country prioritizes transforming this raw milk into various dairy products, including cheese, milk powder, and whey.
+The country processes approximately 3.5 million tonnes of milk annually.
+The emphasis is on converting this raw milk into a variety of dairy products, including cheese, milk powder, and whey, for both domestic consumption and export.

 Cheese Production